 Step Display after Operation Keys Operation 1 F-000 MODE/SET A DATA/ Press the MODE/SET Key to select the utility function.
 2 Fn200 MODE/SET A DATA/ Press the UP or the DOWN Key to select the Fn200.
 3 Load level MODE/SET ▲ DATA/◀ Press the DATA/SHIFT Key for approximately one second to display the load level of the tuning-less mode setting screen.
-Note: If the response waveform causes overshooting or if the load moment of inertia exceeds the allowable level (i.e., outside the scope of product guarantee), press the UP Key and change the load level to 2.
+Note: If the response waveform causes overshooting or if the mass of the load is 30 times greater or more than that of the servomotor in the mass ratio (i.e., outside the scope of product guarantee), press the UP Key and change the load level to 2.
 4 MODE/SET A DATA/ Press the MODE/SET Key to display the rigidity level of the tuning-less mode setting screen.
 5 Rigidity level MODE/SET ▲ DATA/◀ Press the UP or the DOWN Key to select the rigidity level.
 Select the rigidity level from 0 to 4.
 The larger the value, the higher the gain is and the better response performance will be.
 (The factory setting is 4.)
 Notes: • Vibration may occur if the rigidity level is too high.
 Lower the rigidity level if vibration occurs. • If high-frequency noise is generated, press the DATA/SHIFT Key to automatically set a notch filter to the vibration frequency.
-6 MODE/SET ▲ V DATA/◀ Press the MODE/SET Key. "donE" will flash for approximately one second and then L0004 will be displayed.
+6 MODE/SET A DATA/ Press the MODE/SET Key. "donE" will flash for approximately one second and then L0004 will be displayed.
 The settings are saved in the SERVO-PACK.
-7 Fn200 MODE/SET A DATA/ Press the DATA/SHIFT Key for approximately one second.
+7 Fn200 MODE/SET A DATA Press the DATA/SHIFT Key for approximately one second.
 "Fn200" is displayed again.